Why does anything exist? Scientists find a bit of the answer

 "Everything seems to add up, it is just that it doesn't come to anything near the amount of difference we need to explain the evolution of the universe," Shears said.

-The CERN scientists made their new discovery after analysing data from 70 trillion collisions between protons in one of four main experiments at the LHC.
+The CERN scientists made their new discovery after analyzing data from 70 trillion collisions between protons in one of four main experiments at the LHC.

 They still have another particle to study in this experiment, but they are also ready to cast their net wider to explain the puzzling predominance of matter over antimatter.